azzerial/spiral-knights-api/README.md

 ## Live demo

 > [!NOTE]
-> Feel free to use to mess around with this API, though it is a proof of concept/demonstration and may be unstable. <br>
+> Feel free to mess around with this API, remember though it is a proof of concept/demonstration and may be unstable. <br>
 > Changes regarding the routes or objects schema might happen overnight.

 - `OpenApi schema` - https://spiralknights.azzerial.net/openapi.json